topranks/random_wmf/netbox_dns/README.md

 $INCLUDE snippets/wikimedia.org
 ```

-##### 2. This script generates one file for each zone we have records in Netbox for, and adds all the entries that belong to it to that single file
+#### 2. The snippet file this points to contains all the records from Netbox for the zone

-##### 3. No "ORIGIN" directives are used within the snippet files, instead the full set of labels required for the record in the given zone are used
+#### 3. No "ORIGIN" directives are used within the snippet files

 For instance we have entries like this in the zone file for 'wmnet':
 ```